-In general, MapReduce breaks a large computing problem into smaller parts by recasting it in terms of manipulation of key-value pairs.
-For indexing, a key-value pair has the form (termID,docID) and, not surprisingly, is nothing other than a posting.
-In distributed indexing, the mapping from terms to termIDs is also distributed and therefore more complex than in single-machine indexing.
-A simple solution is to maintain a (perhaps precomputed) mapping for frequent terms that is copied to all nodes and to use terms directly (instead of termIDs) for infrequent terms.
-We will not address this problem here and assume that all nodes share a consistent term $\rightarrow$ termID mapping.
+In general, MapReduce breaks a large computing problem into smaller KEY-VALUE parts by recasting it in terms of manipulation of key-value pairs.
+For index-PAIRS ing, a key-value pair has the form (termID,docID).
+In distributed indexing, the mapping from terms to termIDs is also distributed and therefore more